peferso/peferso.github.io/about-me/index.md

 My PhD research projects consisted on the development of theoretical models to describe and understand a set of particles called resonances.
 Some of these particles have been measured in experiments, thus, we tested our interpretation of these particles with the existing experimental data.

-Thanks to the research activity I developed strong quantitative programming skills.
+Thanks to the research activity I developed strong quantitative programming skills and interest in problem solving.
 The technical topics covered in our research projects involved a wide range of mathematical calculations:  numerical resolution of matrix-algebraic equations, multiparametric data regression of nonlinear models, hypothesis testing, error analysis and propagation, parameter optimisation, data visualization and calculus.

 I completed my PhD thesis in 2019 with more than 9 research papers, my scientific publications can be found [here](https://inspirehep.net/literature?sort=mostrecent&size=25&page=1&q=a%20fernandez-soler)